claytonsavage/Beholder/README.md

 # BEHOLDER

 Beholder is a smart, auto-categorizing todo list application.
-Users simply have to add their todo and automatically the todo gets categorized into one of the following categories:

-          * Movies (to watch),
-          * Restaurants (to eat),
-          * Books (to read) &
+Users simply have to add their todo and automatically the todo gets categorized into one of the following categories: Movies (to watch), Restaurants (to eat), Books (to read) & Products (to buy).
-          * Products (to buy)

-Beholder then queries various APIs (Walmart, Yelp & MovieDB) to provide the user with further information!
-Users are able to cross off todos once complete or completely delete them.
+Beholder then queries various APIs (Walmart, Yelp & MovieDB) to provide the user with further information about their todo!
+Users are able to cross off todos once complete or simply delete them.
 If a todo is incorrectly categorised users simply click on the correct category from a list on the right of their todo.

 ## Project Setup